ali-aj/Cyber-Security-Suite/README.md

 ## Usage

+1. Initialize the database:
+`flask db init `
-flask db migrate -m "Initial migration." flask db upgrade
+`flask db migrate -m "Initial migration."`
+`flask db upgrade`
+2. Set the Flask application environment variable:
+   - On CMD: `set FLASK_APP=app:create_app`
-On Powershell: $env:FLASK_APP = "app:create_app"
+   - On Powershell: `$env:FLASK_APP = "app:create_app"`
-On CMD: set FLASK_APP=app:create_app flask db init
-1. Run the application: `python main.py`
+3. Run the application: `python main.py`
-2. Open a web browser and navigate to `http://localhost:5000`
+4. Open a web browser and navigate to `http://localhost:5000`

 ## Contributing

 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.